ON THIS PAGE: You will learn about the different ways doctors use to treat people with mastocytosis. To see other pages, use the menu.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

-The next section in this guide is About Clinical Trials , and it offers more information about research studies that are focused on finding better ways to care for people with mastocytosis.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is About Clinical Trials .
+It offers more information about research studies that are focused on finding better ways to care for people with mastocytosis.
+Or, use the menu to choose another section to continue reading this guide.